Technology That Prevents Vendor Fraud

 Spend Analytics Software

 Understanding your spending patterns is critical for detecting anomalies.
-Spend analytics software can:
+Tracking patterns with spend analytics software can:

 • Identify Unusual Spending Patterns: These tools can analyze spending data to identify unusual spikes, duplicate payments, or purchases from unapproved vendors, all potential red flags for fraud.